My presentation as an engineer started with raising a question for myself, and what I learned from it

 It was a very valuable event co-hosted by three clouds (GCP/Alibaba Cloud/Oracle Cloud)!

-we introduced how to build infrastructure using the three clouds with Terraform, including actual code.
+I introduced how to build infrastructure using Terraform across three cloud platforms, including actual code examples.

 [Osaka] GCPUG Osaka #10 ~ Multi-Cloud Day ~ [Co-hosted by 3 clouds] | connpass